Nandan-Aditey/Game_Theory/README.md

 ## Features

-- Input-based setup of strategic form games.
+- Input based setup of strategic form games.
 - Support for any number of players and their strategies.
 - Accepts complete payoff profiles for each strategy combination.
 - Computes: